OC boy receives special gift after donating thousands of toys for sick kids

 An Orange County boy, who has been gifting hospitalized children with toys and books, has received a special gift of his own.

-LASD Motorsports, a nonprofit led by current, reserve, and retired deputies of the LA County Sheriff’s Department, learned about Joshua’s efforts, and decided to return the favor of kindness.
+LASD Motorsports, a nonprofit led by current, reserve, and retired deputies of the LA County Sheriff’s Department, learned about Joshua’s efforts, and decided to return the favor.

 “Our program is very involved with the community,” Det.
 Andrew Armes with the LA County Sheriff’s Department said.
 “We try to get youth excited about motorsports, so we thought it was a good mix with Joshua and his program.”